ChamiLamelas/Wordle_Solver/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

   - I tried to incorporate as many of the concepts covered in my [C++ Review](https://github.com/ChamiLamelas/Cpp_Review).
   - I got the Wordle words till July 2022 from [this Medium article](https://medium.com/@owenyin/here-lies-wordle-2021-2027-full-answer-list-52017ee99e86)
-  - I initially used [this word list](https://medium.com/@owenyin/here-lies-wordle-2021-2027-full-answer-list-52017ee99e86) from [tabatkins](https://github.com/tabatkins) as my wordle dictionary, but found it was missing at least three words (see [this issue](https://github.com/tabatkins/wordle-list/issues/10)).
+  - I initially used [this word list](https://github.com/tabatkins/wordle-list) from [tabatkins](https://github.com/tabatkins) as my wordle dictionary, but found it was missing at least three words (see [this issue](https://github.com/tabatkins/wordle-list/issues/10)).
 I later used [this word list](https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93) from [dracos](https://gist.github.com/dracos).
   - I used [this README template](https://github.com/PurpleBooth/a-good-readme-template#readme) from [PurpleBooth](https://github.com/PurpleBooth).